 Attendance at all class, laboratory and clinical practice times is required in order to be adequately prepared to graduate as a Practical Nurse from Monty Tech.
+Attending this program requires commitment and advanced planning.

-The Program is very concentrated in order to meet required content and practice hours (1210) within the mandated 41-week time period.
+The Practical Nursing Program is an accelerated program requiring 41 weeks/1210 classroom and clinical hours.
 The State Board of Nursing and Monty Tech policy requirements for class, laboratory and clinical hours must be met in order to be eligible to graduate and apply for NCLEX-PN examination.